Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod ug+x, o+r hello" is the script that adds execute permission to the owner and the group owner, and read permission to other users to the file hello

 "chmod 007 hello" is the script that sets the permission to the file hello

+"chmod 753 hello is the script that sets the mode of the file hello